-Griffith has also collaborated with playwright and television writer Dominic Orlando, director Christopher Alden, and producers Stage|Time Collaborative on the one-act opera Beautiful Creatures, about the politics and people in the environmental movement.
+With playwright and screenwriter Dominic Orlando, Griffith composed Beautiful Creatures, an opera/music theater piece about the politics and people in environmental activism.
 She earned her doctorate in composition at the Graduate Center of the City University of New York.
 Her dissertation examines the music of composer/bandleader/bassist Charles Mingus to explore his nods toward New Orleans-style jazz.
-Her article “Mingus in the Act: Confronting the Legacies of Vaudeville & Minstrelsy” was published in Jazz Perspectives in 2010.
-She sings jazz at NYC venues and is featured vocalist on reedman Steve Elson’s CD, Mott and Broome.
-In collaboration with writer/artist/filmmaker Zahra Partovi, she premiered a chamber oratorio setting of the Persian poet J. M. Rumi’s The Reed, a commission for the Grace and Spiritus Chorale of Brooklyn.
+Her published articles on this research are “Mingus in the Act: Confronting the Legacies of Vaudeville and Minstrelsy.”
+(2010), and “Mingus in the Workshop: Leading the Improvisation From New Orleans to Pentecostal Trance” (2015).

 Jennifer returned to singing jazz in NYC venues and is featured vocalist on reedman Steve Elson’s CD, Mott and Broome.
 Since 2019 she’s been in Buenos Aires working on In Voice, a jazz vocals series of music by Charles Mingus, Miles Davis, Thelonius Monk, among others